spatialthoughts/qgis-tutorials/source/docs/processing_graphical_modeler.rst

    :align: center

 4. You will see a box with the name :guilabel:`Input` appear in the canvas.
-   This represents the landconver raster that we will use as input.
+   This represents the landcover raster that we will use as input.
 Next step is to apply a ``Majority filter`` algorithm.
 Switch to the :guilabel:`Algorithm` tab from the bottom-left corner.
 Search for the algorithm and you will find it listed under :guilabel:`SAGA` provider.
 Drag